 Scar care in bilateral subcutaneous mastectomy starts from the time of the surgery.
 It is important to follow the surgeon’s instructions regarding post-surgical care and the use of any prescribed medication.
 Some tips for caring for a mastectomy scar are:

-• The use of a compression garment is often recommended to protect the incisions and reduce swelling, as well as to facilitate shaping and adaptation of the skin to its new contour.
+- The use of a compression garment is often recommended to protect the incisions and reduce swelling, as well as to facilitate shaping and adaptation of the skin to its new contour.
 It is therefore important to use this when and as directed.

-• It is essential to keep the incisions clean and dry to prevent infection.
+- It is essential to keep the incisions clean and dry to prevent infection.
 During the first few days after the mastectomy and at least until the stitches are removed, it is recommended that you do not use a towel to dry the scars.
 It is advisable to always use a hairdryer with cold air.

-• Immersion in still water, such as swimming pools or bathtubs, should be avoided for the first few weeks after surgery.
+- Immersion in still water, such as swimming pools or bathtubs, should be avoided for the first few weeks after surgery.

-• It is important to eat well and stay hydrated to promote healing of the incisions.
+It is also important to avoid the scar area being directly exposed to the sun for at least the first year after the mastectomy.
+Ultraviolet radiation can cause changes in skin pigmentation and delay healing. - It is important to eat well and stay hydrated to promote healing of the incisions.
 A balanced diet rich in vitamins and minerals, especially vitamin C and protein, can help speed up recovery and promote collagen formation in the skin, which is important for healing.

-• It is essential to avoid smoking and drinking alcohol during the process of recovering from surgery.
+- It is essential to avoid smoking and drinking alcohol during the process of recovering from surgery.
 Smoking is very detrimental to proper healing and alcohol can delay recovery.
 If possible, patients should attempt to stop smoking weeks before their surgery and continue not to smoke until the wound has healed well.

-• It is important to follow the surgeon’s recommendations regarding physical activity after a bilateral subcutaneous mastectomy.
+- It is important to follow the surgeon’s recommendations regarding physical activity after a bilateral subcutaneous mastectomy.
 During the first few weeks, it is important to avoid heavy lifting, strenuous exercise or sudden movements that could put a strain on the incisions.
 However, it is important to stay active and move carefully to avoid the formation of excessive scar tissue.

-• Gentle massage of the scar area is essential once the surgeon has given their permission.
+- Gentle massage of the scar area is essential once the surgeon has given their permission.

-• This can help to soften scars and reduce the formation of thick scar tissue.
+- This can help to soften scars and reduce the formation of thick scar tissue.

-• Products recommended by the medical team can be used, such as rosehip oil, creams or patches that promote good healing.
+- Products recommended by the medical team can be used, such as rosehip oil, creams or patches that promote good healing.
 In addition, it is also recommended, once the surgeon advises it, to massage the area using gentle circular movements for a few minutes a day.

 You can learn about Samuel’s experience of his transgender mastectomy in this video.